A compactification of outer space which is an absolute retract: The space is an AR, and the boundary is a -set.

 If $T$ contains a Levitt component, we approximate it by free and simplicial actions by first running the Rips machine, and then cutting along a little arc transverse to the foliation in a naked band, see \cite{BF94,Gui98}: this remains true in $\widehat{cv_N}$ because each of these indecomposable trees has trivial arc stabilizers.
 This gives an approximaton of $T$ by a tree $U$ that splits as a graph of actions over a one-edge free splitting of $F_N$, and comes equipped with an optimal morphism onto $T$.
 We then get the required conditions on $f$ as in the nongeometric case.

 Finally, one is left with the case where $T$ is geometric, and all its indecomposable subtrees are dual to measured foliations on surfaces.
-In this situation, either some indecomposable tree has an \emph{unused} boundary component in the sense that it satisfies the conclusion of \cite[Lemma 4.1]{BF94}, or else $T$ splits as a graph of actions over a one-edge free splitting of $F_N$ \cite[Proposition 5.10]{Hor14-2}.
-In the first situation, we can again cut along a little arc with extremity on the unused boundary component, and transverse to the foliation, to approximate the indecomposable component.
+In this situation, it follows from \cite[Proposition~5.10]{Hor14-2} that either $T$ splits as a graph of actions over a one-edge free splitting of $F_N$, or else some indecomposable subtree from the geometric decomposition has an \emph{unused} boundary component (this means that in the skeleton of the decomposition of $T$ into its indecomposable geometric components, the boundary curve is not attached to any incident edge).
+In the latter situation, we can again cut along a little arc with extremity on the unused boundary component, and transverse to the foliation, to approximate the indecomposable component.
 The required condition on $f$ is obtained as above. \end{proof}